 Date Visited: 4/21/18

-You won’t find another lookout in Washington like this WWII aircraft warning shelter.
+This is another “lookout” up for debate.
+Many say it was nothing more than a WWII aircraft warning shelter, but some historical records indicate it was also used as a fire lookout.
+At any rate, it’s worth visiting!
 To get there though, you’ll need to put your inner mountain goat to the test on a treacherous trail washout or venture 20+ miles round trip on an alternate back route.

 Pyramid Mountain was once known as Sugarloaf Mountain, but received its present name in 1928.